-On behalf of Hastings Law Firm P.C. posted in Hospital Negligence on Monday, December 21, 2015.
+On behalf of Hastings Law Firm P.C. posted in Hospital Negligence law firms in Texas on Monday, December 21, 2015.

 When a Texas mother and her unborn child are in danger of suffering health problems during pregnancy, she would naturally expect to find competent care from a medical facility and its staff members.
 However, it is not uncommon for babies to be born with conditions such as cerebral palsy because of physician or hospital negligence.
 A mother in another state filed a lawsuit in a circuit court in July; however, on Nov.
 23, it was removed to federal court.